craigbailey-dev/aws-codepipeline-event-logs/README.md

     - **category** *(string)* - 'Source'|'Build'|'Test'|'Deploy'|'Approval'|'Invoke'
     - **provider** *(string)* - The service that provides the resources for performing the action
     - **version** *(string)* - The version of the action type

+## Log Partitions

+All Glue tables are partitioned by the date and hour that the log arrives in S3.
+It is highly recommended that Athena queries on Glue database filter based on these paritions, as it will greatly reduce quety execution time and the amount of data processed by the query.

+## Build and Deploy

+To deploy the application, use the `cloudformation package` command from the AWS CLI.

+#### Example:

+`aws cloudformation package --template templates/root.yaml --s3-bucket $S3_BUCKET --s3-prefix $S3_PREFIX --output-template template-export.yaml`